casper-network/docs/source/docs/casper/developers/writing-onchain-code/contract-hash-vs-package-hash.md

 title: Contract Hash vs. Package Hash
 ---

-# Calling Contracts by Contract Hash vs. Package Hash
+# Using Contract Hash vs. Package Hash

 This page describes the advantages and disadvantages of using `contract_hash` vs. `contract_package_hash` when calling a contract.